 A special focus is on applications to cancer biology.
 Complex systems, i.e. systems with many dynamically interacting units, often display emergent behavior that cannot be anticipated from studies of individual units.
 Some examples of generic characteristics that are unique to complex systems are spiral patterns, dynamical phase transitions, and spatio-temporal chaos.
 Our research is focused on complex systems in materials science and biology.

 Biodynamics: At the convergence with biology, my group is motivated both by the desire to gain fundamental insights into the behavior of living systems and by the drive to contribute to the pressing challenges associated with the explosion of quantitative information in medical research.
 Our analysis of shape dynamics of migrating cells has led us to discover mechanical waves as a ubiquitous underlying motor in many fast-migrating cells.
 Our recent work indicates that the motor for fast migrating cells is based on reaction-diffusion waves start at the leading edge and propagate down alternating sides of the cell.
 Our goal is to elucidate how surface chemistry and topography affects this migratory machinery, and how internal waves may be harnessed to control cell behavior.
 To control surface topography we use nanofabrication approaches pioneered by our collaborator J. Fourkas (Chemistry).
-We also develop new tools to control the arrangement and dynamics of cell groups via holographic laser tweezers (in collaboration with SK Gupta, UMD).
 Funded by NIGMS, NSF and NIST.